ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 practice it.

-As an example, you may start with typing up a simple static website using HTML, CSS, and Javascript.
+As an example, you may start with typing up a simple static website using HTML, CSS, and JavaScript.
 Next, you may want to challenge yourself with creating a more dynamic, yet still technically static website.
 With a bit of searching, you'll find that using a templating language is great for this.
 Next, you'll try to create a truly dynamic